kxh4892636/kxh-wiki/docs/51-计算机/13-JavaScript/40-后端/10-node教程/700-node工具链.md

 - exec ：exec file path；
 - slaves ：slave process config；
 - args ：exec arguments；
-- count ：fork worker nums，default is os。cpus()。length；
+- count ：fork worker nums，default is os.cpus()。length；
 - refork ：refork when worker disconnect or unexpected exit，default is true；
 - limit：limit refork times within the duration，default is 60；
 - duration：default is 60000，one minute (so，the refork times < limit / duration)；
 - autoCoverage：auto fork with istanbul when running_under_istanbul env set，default is false；
 - env：attach some environment variable key-value pairs to the worker / slave process，default to an empty object；
 - windowsHide：Hide the forked processes console window that would normally be created on Windows systems，default to false；
-- serialization：Specify the kind of serialization used for sending messages between processes。Possible values are 'json' and 'advanced'。See Advanced serialization for child_process for more details。Default：false；
+- serialization：Specify the kind of serialization used for sending messages between processes.Possible values are 'json' and 'advanced'。See Advanced serialization for child_process for more details.Default：false；